inforlife/process/issues/features.md

  - A story should be big enough to be deliverable in its own right

 In case a feature seems too big, it can be broken down into multiple stories.

+# Non-user-related features

+Some features may not be related to a group of users.
+This may happen for applications without a user-interface of for those features that don't require a direct user interaction.

+An example of such a feature is

+{% highlight yaml %}
+Quality reports have to be automatically generated on a monthly basis.
+{% endhighlight %}

+Non-user-related features are formalized in form of [Use Cases](https://inforlife.github.io/process/issues/use-cases.html).